iotaledger/integration-services/documentation/docs/getting_started/installation/nodejs/local_setup.md

 Add the same `.env` configuration as above to the subfolders of the `ssi-bridge` and `audit-trail-gw`.

-The folder structure would look like:
+The folder structure should look like the following:
 ```
 | api
 |- mongo-init.js